doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/secondrules.md

 The **Inquisition** expansion features over 170 new cards.
 This expansion spotlights the Brotherhood and Dark Legion, with a host of new Art spells and Dark Symmetry abilities.
 Also featured are the new **Relic** cards.

 **RELICS**
  Relics are ancient artifacts of great power.
-Originally, Relic cards could only be played if you had previously played a **Noted Collector** card.
+Originally, Relic cards could only be played if you had previously played a *NOTED COLLECTOR* card.
 This is hereby changed; you do **not** need to be a NOTED COLLECTOR in order to put a Relic card into play.
 Instead:
 * A Relic card may be attached to your warrior that may have it as one action.
 * All Relic cards are **unique**; you may never play a Relic card if there already is an identical Relic card in play.
 Copies of discarded Relics may enter play again later.
 * Relics are not considered Equipment.